wultra/wultra-docs/docs/tutorials/Biometric-Liveness-Verification/Readme.md

 }
 ```

-The parameter `image` is the serialized face image captured by Innovatrics SDK during previous step.
+The parameter `image` is the serialized face image captured by Innovatrics SDK during first step.

 You can check whether the liveness check succeeded from the response, successful verification has value `ACCEPTED` for the `result` parameter:
 ```json